marciot/mac-tip/README.md

 --------------------------------------------

-**To avoid data corruption, you must "unmount" the cartridge prior to starting a test with TIP**
+**To avoid data corruption, you must "unmount" the cartridge prior to starting a test with TIP!**

-There is no way to unmount a cartridge (without also ejecting it) in the Finder, but the program will start out with a Command Console that allows you to do this and other things.
+There is no way to unmount a cartridge (without also ejecting it) in the Finder, but the program provides a Command Console that allows you to do this and other things.

 <details>
 <summary>Click here to learn how to use the Command Console</summary></br>

-The Command Console is a unique feature of this port and is not present in the original TIP:
+The Command Console shows up when you first start the program.
+This is a unique feature of this port and is not present in the original TIP:

 ![Command Line][mac-screenshot2]